-Briefing for UALL Members
+Briefing for UALL Members:

 The final report of the UPP foundation’s consideration of the civic role of universities has just been published.
 Entitled “Truly Civic: Strengthening the connection between universities and their places’ it can be downloaded here.

 The report builds on an earlier progress report which focused on Adult Education as a means of exploring the civic role of universities.
 This final report continues to stress the importance of Adult Education.
 Recommendation 7 focuses entirely on it, with the author, Lord Kerslake, writing: ‘We continue to believe that [Adult Education] is the greatest unaddressed challenge facing higher education and vital as we enter an era where graduate as well as non-graduate jobs may be automated.’ (p.13)

 The recommendation calls for national government to implement the relaxation of the ELQ rule; remove the 25% intensity rule; and allow education to be accessed via funding that is not deliberately directed towards a qualification.